davidjsanders/python_digits/README.md

 value.
 The value must be between 0 and 9 (e.g. 0, 1, 2, 3, 4, 5, 6, 7, 8, or 9) and will
 raise a ValueError if not.
 As a subclass of int, the Digit class obeys all integer operations such as multiply, add, etc.

+### Parameters
+value : int (or any type which can be cast to an int)

+### Methods
+None

+### Properties
+None

+## DigitWord class
+A DigitWord is a collection of Digit objects (see Digit).
+The collection can be any size (up to the maximum size of a list.)
+The DigitWord holds each Digit in a list (see word) and DigitWord(s) may be checked for equality and compared to another DigitWord providing analysis of the matches (true or false), inclusion in the list (true or false, i.e. the number is the DigitWord but not in the same position), and if the Digit occurrs more than once (true or false)

+### Parameters
+*args : a variable list of integers (or castable types) representing Digits.

+### Methods
+__str__ : Provide a string representation of the DigitWord __eq__ : Provide equality checking
+__iter__ : Provide iteration of the DigitWord
+__len__ : Provide length (i.e. number of Digits) of the DigitWord dump() : return a JSON string representing the list load(value) : load a JSON string as the value of the DigitWord random(length=4) : Randomize the contents of the DigitWord compare(other) : Compare (analyse) the Digits of another DigitWord against self

+### Properties
+word : list.
+Returns the Digits in the DigitWord as a list of int